Can Fiberglass Pools Leak? Yes - Here's How to Fix It

 While fiberglass pools are generally repairable, consider replacement if:

 Safety Warning: Always turn off electrical equipment before working near pool water.
-Drain pool safely to avoid hydrostatic pressure issues - install hydrostatic relief valves if groundwater is present.
+Drain pool safely to avoid hydrostatic pressure issues - check groundwater levels before draining as high groundwater can cause pool flotation.
+Install hydrostatic relief valves if groundwater is present.

 Need More Help?